 As you know, IVA is recognized for its research-based, intellectually challenging and supportive academic program.
 In the fall of 2016, the Academy began extending the intellectual virtues education model to the high school, equipping every student to think well: critically, creatively, and with a capacity for self-growth.

-The Academy invites you to learn more and experience the high school firsthand at one of the upcoming open house events or school tours, which are tracked on our HS CHOICE calendar here.
-You can find valuable open house and school tour information on the newly launched Academy website, www.academylongbeach.org.
-If you are interested in completing an application for the 2017-2018 school year, you may complete an online application here or you may request a paper copy of the application by calling the Academy front office at (562) 283-4456.
-Read a summary of instructions for applying to the academy here: Academy-Process-for-Enrollment.pdf
+The Academy invites you to learn more and experience the high school firsthand at one of the upcoming open house events or school tours, which are tracked on this link here.
+You can find valuable school information on the Academy website (www.academylongbeach.org).
+If you are interested in completing an application for the 2018-2019 school year, you may complete an online application here or you may request a paper copy of the application by calling the Academy front office at (562) 283-4456.
+Read a summary of instructions for applying to the academy here: Academy Process for Enrollment.

 Academy students are equipped with the knowledge, skills, and “habits of mind” needed for success in college, careers, and beyond!
 The Academy Team looks forward to getting to know your family as your child transitions into high school.

 Comprehensive High Schools vs. Small Thematic High Schools